-- Lights and reflectors. - Rear clearance and identification lights clean, operating, and proper color (red at rear). - Reflectors clean and proper color (red at rear). - Taillights clean, operating, and proper color (red at rear). - A Right rear turn signal operating, and proper color (red, yellow, or amber at rear). - License plate(s) present, clean, and secured. - Splash guards present, not damaged, properly fastened, not dragging on ground, or rubbing tires.
+- Lights and reflectors. - Rear clearance and identification lights clean, operating, and proper color (red at rear). - Reflectors clean and proper color (red at rear). - Taillights clean, operating, and proper color (red at rear). - Right rear turn signal operating, and proper color (red, yellow, or amber at rear). - License plate(s) present, clean, and secured. - Splash guards present, not damaged, properly fastened, not dragging on ground, or rubbing tires.

-- Cargo secure (trucks). - Cargo properly blocked, braced, tied, chained, etc. - Tailboards up and properly secured. - End gates free of damage, properly secured in stake sockets. - Canvas or tarp (if required) properly secured to prevent tearing, billowing, or blocking of either the rearview mirrors or rear lights. - if over-length, or over-width, make sure all signs and/or additional lights/flags are safely and properly mounted and all required permits are in driver's possession. - A Rear doors securely closed, latched/locked.
+- Cargo secure (trucks). - Cargo properly blocked, braced, tied, chained, etc. - ▲ Tailboards up and properly secured. - in stake sockets. - Canvas or tarp (if required) properly secured to prevent tearing, billowing, or blocking of either the rearview mirrors or rear lights. - If over-length, or over-width, make sure all signs and/or additional lights/flags are safely and properly mounted and all required permits are in driver's possession. - Rear doors securely closed, latched/locked.